Community Insurance Spain. Comunidades de Propietarios

 Pool, garden and the okupa risk

-Communal pools require specific civil liability (typically up to €600,000–€1,000,000) with conditions: a qualified lifeguard during opening hours (regional rules vary.
-Valencia under Decreto 84/2018), depth markings, safety equipment.
-The community is liable for injuries from non-compliance.
-Squatters (okupas) in a vacant flat can affect the community in two ways: damage to communal areas during/after eviction, and increased risk for the building generally.
+Communal pools need specific civil liability, typically up to €600,000–€1,000,000.
+It comes with conditions: a trained lifeguard during opening hours (regional rules vary; Valencia under Decreto 84/2018), depth markings and safety equipment.
+The community is liable for injuries if it does not comply.
+Squatters (okupas) in a vacant flat can affect the community in two ways.
+First, they can damage communal areas during or after eviction.
+Second, they raise the risk for the building generally.
 Specific okupa cover is available as an add-on.

 Community Insurance Spain.
 Generali Comunidad